Sazan Island

 Just off the coast of Vlore, Albania, lies a hidden gem waiting to be discovered — Sazan Island.
 This amaizing destination invites adventurers to embark on a boat trip that promises not only captivating scenery but also a glimpse into the island’s history.

-Exploring Historical Ruins and Military Heritage
+Historical Ruins and Military Heritage

 Once home to military bases during the Cold War era, the island now invites visitors to discover its historical ruins and military heritage.
 Guided tours take you through the remnants of underground tunnels, abandoned barracks, and strategic lookout points, providing insights into the island’s strategic importance.